Kit (association football): Early 20th century

 In the period immediately after the war, many teams in Europe were forced to wear unusual kits due to clothing restrictions.
 England's Oldham Athletic, who had traditionally worn blue and white, spent two seasons playing in red and white shirts borrowed from a local rugby league club, and Scotland's Clyde wore khaki.
 In the 1950s kits worn by players in southern Europe and South America became much more lightweight, with V-necks replacing collars on shirts and synthetic fabrics replacing heavy natural fibres.
 The first boots to be cut below the ankle rather than high-topped were introduced by Adidas in 1954.
 Although they cost twice as much as existing styles, the boots were a huge success and cemented the German company's place in the football market.
 Around the same time Adidas also developed the first boots with screw-in studs which could be changed according to pitch conditions.
 Other areas were slower to adopt the new styles – British clubs again resisted change and stuck resolutely to kits little different from those worn before the war, and Eastern European teams continued to wear kits that were deemed old-fashioned elsewhere.
-The FC Dynamo Moscow team that toured Western Europe in 1945 drew almost as much comment for the players' long baggy shorts as for the quality of their football.
+The FC Dynamo Moscow team that toured the United Kingdom in 1945 drew almost as much comment for the players' long baggy shorts as for the quality of their football.
 With the advent of international competitions such as the European Cup, the southern European style spread to the rest of the continent and by the end of the decade the heavy shirts and boots of the pre-war years had fallen entirely out of use.
 The 1960s saw little innovation in kit design, with clubs generally opting for simple colour schemes which looked good under the newly adopted floodlights.
 Designs from the late 1960s and early 1970s are highly regarded by football fans.